eugenkiss/chanobol/README.md

 the debug build type's assets folder.
 Instead of a debug drawer like in [u2020][] Chanobol employs a debug preference activity which can be openend from the drawer.
 Dependencies are injected with [Dagger][].
-Chanobol has an `AppModule` which contains application-level or rather global dependenices, and `ApiModule` for server-related dependencies and a scoped `UiModule` for fragment- and activity-related dependencies.
+Chanobol has an `AppModule` which contains application-level or rather global dependenices, an `ApiModule` for server-related dependencies and a scoped `UiModule` for fragment- and activity-related dependencies.
 The package structure roughly follows the module structure.
 The debug build type overwrites some module definitions in `DebugAppModule`.
 The top-level